 Some of the links on this page are affiliate links.
 When you make a purchase through an affiliate link, I earn a commission at no cost to you.
 See my entire disclosure policy for all the boring details.

 I love this time of year.
 From right before Thanksgiving all the way through New Year’s.
 I love how simple Thanksgiving is, and I love preparing the food with loved ones.
 Then, I love getting out the Christmas tree the next day & watching our little ones throw all the ornaments on the bottom third.
 I love making cookies & gingerbread houses.

-Speaking of giving presents, I used to wonder why people spoiled their kids if it was obviously bad for them, but now I get it.
-I have a ridiculous urge to get them a zillion things, which would obviously not be good for anyone.
-Fortunately my husband (and our giant mount of debt) keep the urge under control.
-Ha! 😉
+Speaking of giving presents, I used to wonder why people spoiled their kids if it was obviously bad for them, but now I totally get it.
+I have a ridiculous urge to get them a zillion things, which would not be good for anyone.
+Fortunately my husband (and our giant mount of student loan debt) keep the urge under control.

 Make Food for Parties